 It's highly likely that you are reading this as you have school age children.
 It is also likely that you have moved home in the last few years - over 60% of us do.

 Good school catchments are very high on a parent's list of must haves.

-I did a bit of quick research with estate agents and asked them to give me buyer's requirements in order of importance - the answers came back as;
+We buy any house company, House Buy Fast (that's us!) did a bit of quick research with estate agents and asked them to give me buyer's requirements in order of importance - the answers came back as;

 - Bedroom numbers